 [Section 91 amended: No. 21 of 2008 s.
-668(6).]
+668(6); No. 30 of 2021 s.
+77(3).]

+91A.
+Court’s power to order costs and expenses

+(1) Except as provided in subsection (2), in the exercise of its jurisdiction under this Act the Court may make such orders as it thinks just as to the costs and expenses (including the expenses of witnesses) of proceedings before the Court, including proceedings dismissed for want of jurisdiction.

+(2) Costs for the services of any legal practitioner or agent of any party to the proceedings must not be given to that party except as follows —

+(a) costs can be given to that party if, in the opinion of the Court, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party;

+(b) in respect of an appeal from proceedings under section 83 or 83E — costs can be given to the party that was the applicant in those proceedings, if the Court finds, or upholds a finding, that the other party has committed a serious contravention.

+[Section 91A inserted: No. 30 of 2021 s.
+58.]

 92. Contempt, Court’s powers as to

 (1) The Court has the same power to punish contempts of its power and authority as has the Supreme Court in respect of contempts of Court, and without prejudicing the generality of the power, where the Court considers that a contempt may be appropriately punished by a fine, it may inflict a fine.

-(2) A person who counsels, procures, aids, abets, instigates, or incites a contempt of the Court is deemed to have committed a contempt and shall be punishable accordingly.
+(2) A person who counsels, procures, aids, abets, instigates, or incites a contempt of the Court is taken to have committed a contempt and is punishable accordingly.

 (3) A person who by act or omission contravenes an order made by the Court in exercise of authority conferred by this Act commits a contempt of the Court.